 - Help your child learn empathy for other children by asking them to consider how the other child feels about the way your child treated them.
 Ask your child how they would feel if someone bullied them.

 - Be a positive role mode.
 Show children they can get what they want without teasing, threatening or hurting someone.

 - Use effective, non-physical discipline, such as loss of privileges.

-- Develop practical solutions with the school principal, teachers, counselors, and parents of the children your child has bullied.
+- Develop practical solutions with the school principal, teachers, school social workers or psychologists, and parents of the children your child has bullied.

 When Your Child Is a Bystander

 - Encourage your child to tell a trusted adult about the bullying.
 Encourage your child to join with others in telling bullies to stop.

 - Help your child support other children who may be bullied.
 Encourage your child to include these children in activities.

 BEFORE AND AFTER SCHOOL CHILD CARE

 - During early and middle childhood, children need supervision.
 A responsible adult should be available to get them ready and off to school in the morning and supervise them after school until you return home from work.